dmjtsh/huawei_course/8-language/README.md

 # 💥Papich Language 💥
 ## Description

-This language is the part of System Programing course in **MIPT**.
-On Papich language you can write any program because it is Turing Complete.
+This language is a part of the System Programming course in **MIPT**.
+This project is for Vitaly Tsal, well-known as Papich (Papizi, the-best-one-in-the-world) a Ukrainian video game streamer.
+You can write any program on Papich language because it is Turing-complete.
-This language is inspired by famous video game streamer *Arthas*.

 <img src="assets/papich.jpg" width="400">

 ## How it works?

 This program is divided on four independent parts: **frontend**, **backend**, **assembler** and **CPU**. \
 You can read about assembler and CPU parts on this [link](https://github.com/dmjtsh/huawei_course/tree/main/4-cpu#readme).

 ### Frontend

-**Recursive Decent algorithm** \
-Entire frontend works on Recursive Decent algorithm. \
+**Lexical analysis** \
-Firstly frontend divides code on tokens.
-This part of program is called **lexical analysis**:
+First, the frontend divides code on tokens:

 <img src="assets/lexical_analysis.png" width="400">

+**Syntax analysis** \
-After dividing code on tokens, frontend uses Recursive Decent algorithm that creates Scope Nametables and builds Code Tree from these tokens.
-This part of program is called **syntax analysis**:\
+Second, the frontend uses Recursive Decent algorithm that builds Abstract Syntax Tree (AST) from these tokens.
+It also creates scope-oriented nametables.

-**Example of Code Tree:**
+**Example of AST:**

 <img src="assets/example1.png" width="400">

-To save code tree and nametables for backend transformations, there is a special .txt database file.
+To save AST and nametables for backend transformations, frontend creates a special .txt database file.

 ### Backend

 **Code Tree translating** \
-The main idea of backend part is to translate code tree into an assembler code.
-It recursively processes every node in exact way and in the end code tree fully translates into assembler code.\
+The main goal of backend part is to translate AST to assembler code.
+It recursively processes every AST node during this translation.

-**Example of transformation:**
+**Example of transformation**

 <img src="assets/example2.png" width="400">

-### Commands in Papich Language
+### Commands of Papich Language

 **Here is the list of all commands in Papich Language:**

 | **Num** |     **Operator**     |                                                                        **Description**                                                                        |                                                    **Syntax**                                                    |